 Great movies are made with memorable characters.
 Memorable characters are built by talented artists.
-Terrence has helped create some of the most memorable for well over a decade, working with and supervising teams of visual effects artists.
-Below are some of those characters that have starred in movies such as Storks, Oz The Great and Powerful, Hotel Transylvania 2, The Smurfs, and Alice in Wonderland.
+Terrence has helped create some of the most memorable characters for a decade and a half, supervising teams of visual effects artists.
+Below are some of those characters that have starred in movies such as Spider-Man: Into the Spider-verse, Spider-Man: Homecoming, Storks, Oz The Great and Powerful, Hotel Transylvania 2, The Smurfs, and Alice in Wonderland.

 The characters I create are puppets, the only difference from classic puppets being that they exist in a computer.To create one, a model is created in a default pose.
 Then I create a skeleton, using real animal anatomy as a reference.
 To make it move believably, I apply various "deformers", which are complex software algorithms that bind the model to the skeleton.
 This is just a baseline, since we want the character to deform as if skin was being moved by underlying muscle.
 I pose the character in many positions, evaluate the quality of the deformation, and then sculpt the character till it looks correct in each of those poses.
 In the end it has to look like it is real.
 Cartoony or other magical characters won't deform as if they have muscles, but the technique is the same to get the look that the director wants to achieve.